James-E-Sullivan/CS622_Assignment1/README.md

 Boston, and it returns relevant parcel information.
 The program reads 2016 parcel/assessment data from the City of Boston, which is stored in a CSV file.
 The user will be able to set parameters for their search, land-use, parcel ID, and address.
 BPS will search for parcels that match user parameters, print parcel information to the console, and save parcel information to a text file.
-A generic ParcelComparator class will be used to output the greatest values for PID, Address, Property Value, Land Area, Living Area, and Bedrooms.
+A generic ParcelComparator class will be used to IO the greatest values for PID, Address, Property Value, Land Area, Living Area, and Bedrooms.

 How to run the program: